huBioinfo/CytoCommunity/README.md

 #### Preparing the virtual environment

-:1.
-Create a new conda environment using .yml file or .txt file via one of the instructions:
+1. Create a new conda environment using .yml file or .txt file via one of the instructions:

 ```
 conda env create -f environment.yml
 conda create --name <env_name> --file requirements.txt
 ```

- 2.You can also install the requirements directly in a conda environment via:
+2. You can also install the requirements directly in a conda environment via:

 ```
 conda create --name CytoCommunity pyhton=3.10.6